Back to Blog

 Employers should take heart that not all insider leaks are intentional or malicious, and can often be averted with better training.
 In fact, less than half of data exfiltration incidents involve an employee accessing data directly and then exfiltrating it.
 The majority of incidents (53.8%) involve data moving two or more steps before it’s exfiltrated.

 As data spreads organically inside and outside of an organization, it’s less likely to be tracked and protected.
-The challenge facing security teams is how to protect data as it constantly evolves and changes hands outside of controlled systems.
+The challenge facing security teams working to prevent insider threats is how to protect data as it constantly evolves and changes hands outside of controlled systems.

 Cyberhaven’s patented approach — which builds on research that in 2016 was awarded more than $1 million in grants from DARPA and the Swiss Federal Government — traces data incidents to their source, giving security teams complete visibility to uncover the exfiltration path before and afterward.